kev0960/ModooCode/md/inst/hsubps.md

 In 64-bit mode, use of the REX.R prefix permits this instruction to access additional registers (XMM8-XMM15).

-See Figure3-22 for HSUBPS; see Figure3-23 for VHSUBPS.
+See Figure 3-22 for HSUBPS; see Figure 3-23 for VHSUBPS.

 ```embed
 <figure>